LNG carrier: History

 In the late 1960s, opportunity arose to export LNG from Alaska to Japan, and in 1969 that trade with TEPCO and Tokyo Gas was initiated.
 Two ships, Polar Alaska and Arctic Tokyo, each with a capacity of 71500 m3, were built in Sweden.
 In the early 1970s, the US government encouraged US shipyards to build LNG carriers, and a total of 16 LNG ships were built.
 The late 1970s and early 1980s brought the prospect of Arctic LNG ships with a number of projects being studied.

 With the increase in cargo capacity to approximately 143000 m3 costing $250 million, new tank designs were developed, from Moss Rosenberg to Technigaz Mark III and Gaztransport No.96.

 The size and capacity of LNG carriers has increased significantly, to 170000 m3.
 A vessel could cost $200 million.

 Since 2005, Qatargas has pioneered the development of two new classes of LNG carriers, referred to as Q-Flex and Q-Max.
 Each ship has a cargo capacity of between 210000 and 266,000 m3 and is equipped with a re-liquefaction plant.

-Today we see interest for small scale LNG bunker carriers.
-Some need to stay below the life rafts of Cruise ships and Ropax vessels.
-Examples are the Damen LGC 3000 and the Seagas.
+By 2005 a total of 203 vessels had been built, of which 193 were still in service.